biswa-r-singh/AWS-Python-Boto-Scripts/README.md

-# AWS-Python-Boto-Scripts
-Useful AWS python boto scripts.

-I am adding those scripts which can confuse when some one tries for the first time.
+Useful AWS code sinppets which can confuse you for the first time.